Asuka: MosaicSchamberger Labs

 But this is the single best painting I've ever made and I'm going to have a hell of a time doing better.

-Continuing on with what I've done with recent pieces of Bray Wyatt and the New Day, I wanted to apply that approach to Asuka seeing as she's one of my favorite subjects and perfect for this.
+Continuing on with what I've done with recent mosaic pieces, I wanted to apply that approach to Asuka seeing as she's one of my favorite subjects and perfect for this.
 The thinking was to do a full representation of her persona in one piece.

 The background elements are a faithful line-for-line recreation of a 16th-century Japanese illustration, speaking to her heritage.
 I included several of her masks, there as representations of the masks we wear before revealing who we truly are.
 Two of the panels are done using illustration techniques inspired by manga, namely Akira creator Katsuhiro Otomo.
 It was crazy fun getting out of my comfort zone on those and I'm really pleased with how they turned out.